 - Existing financial obligations

-Your debt-to-income ratio is how much total debt you have divided by much income you bring in.
+When understanding what is included in your debt-to-income ratio, it’s important to know how much total debt you have divided by much income you bring in.
 Lenders use this information to determine your level of risk.
 A lower ratio typically means you’re less of a risk because you’re more likely to be able to make your loan payment in addition to your current debt obligations.

 No, your debt-to-income ratio does not impact your credit score.